Fast Polynomial Kernel Classification for Massive Data: Introduction

-The prominent performance of FPC is verified by both theoretical analysis and numerical experiments.
-Theoretically, we present some feasibility guarantees for FPC including the expressivity of the feature mapping and convergence of the ADMM algorithm.
-Furthermore, we rigorously prove that under the Tsybakov noise \cite{Tsybakov2004} and geometric noise \cite{Steinwart2007} assumptions, FPC achieves the existing optimal learning rates for SVM in the framework of statistical learning theory \cite{Cucker2007,Steinwart2008}.
-Experimentally, numerical studies including toy simulations, UCI standard data experiments, massive data trials and a real world cat-and-dot image classification experiment are conducted to illustrate the outperformance of FPC.
-Our numerical results show that FPC is more efficient than some state-of-the-art methods in the sense that it can significantly reduce the computational burden and storage requirements without degrading the generalization capability much.
+The excellent performance of FPC is verified by both theoretical analysis and numerical experiments.
+Theoretically, we present some feasibility guarantees for FPC including the expressivity of the feature mapping and efficiency of the ADMM algorithm with convergence guarantees.
+Furthermore, we rigorously prove that under the Tsybakov noise \cite{Tsybakov2004} and geometric noise \cite{Steinwart2007} assumptions, FPC achieves the existing optimal learning rates for SVM in the framework of statistical learning theory \cite{Cucker2007,Guo2020,Steinwart2008}.
+Experimentally, numerical studies including toy simulations, UCI standard data experiments, massive data trials and three high-dimensional image classification experiments are conducted to illustrate the outperformance of FPC.
+Our numerical results show that FPC is more efficient than some state-of-the-art methods such as some existing Nystr\"{o}m and random feature methods \cite{Rudi2017,Rahimi2007,Pham2013}, in the sense that it can significantly reduce the computational burden and storage requirements without degrading the generalization capability much.

 The rest of this paper is organized as follows.
 In Section \ref{sc:feature-mapping}, we present the motivation of our study.
 Section \ref{sc:feasibility} proposes the FPC algorithm as well as some feasibility verifications.
 Section \ref{sc:theoretical-behavior} derives the generalization error estimates for FPC in the framework of learning theory.
 Section \ref{sc:simulations} provides a series of toy simulations to verify the feasibility of FPC.
 Section \ref{sc:realdata} conducts a series of UCI data sets and real applications to show the effectiveness of FPC in massive data classification.
 We conclude this paper in Section \ref{sc:conclusion}.